steph-goodale/figma-widget-checklist/README.md

 ### About

-This is Figma widget that contains a basic, best-practice checklist for design system component development.
-Loosely based on Nathan Curtis’ Figma Component Review article: https://medium.com/eightshapes-llc/the-figma-component-review-f42114450b4d
+This is Figma widget that contains a basic, best-practice checklist for development following the [Shape Up process by Basecamp](https://basecamp.com/shapeup).

-When placed on the Figma canvas near a component, the idea is that the checklist items help ensure the component is properly structured and robust enough for use in a design system setting.
+This checklist can be used on a Figma canvas in conjunction with other visualizations to represent a project's path in the Shape Up process and development scope.

 ![GIF](component-checklist.gif)